Saphir Taïder

-Saphir Sliti Taïder (سفير سليتي تايدر; born 29 February 1992) is a professional footballer who plays as a central midfielder for the Algeria national team.
+Saphir Sliti Taïder (سفير سليتي تايدر; born 29 February 1992) is a professional footballer who plays as a central midfielder for TFC.
+Born in France, he played for the Algeria national team.

 After beginning professionally with Grenoble in 2010, Taïder spent most of his career in Italy, representing Bologna (two spells), Internazionale and Sassuolo.
-Over six-and-a-half seasons, he made 172 appearances and scored 10 goals in Serie A.
+Over six and a half seasons, he made 172 appearances and scored 10 goals in Serie A.

 Taïder represented his place of birth, France, in the youth international level.
 He made his senior debut for Algeria in 2013 and represented the nation at the 2014 FIFA World Cup and 2015 Africa Cup of Nations.

 Club career

 Grenoble

 Taïder made his professional debut with Grenoble on 15 May 2010 in a league match against Marseille.
 On 5 July 2010, he signed his first professional contract, agreeing to a three-year deal with Grenoble.

 Bologna

 Following Grenoble's relegation to the Championnat de France amateur 2, the fifth division of French football, due to financial problems in 2011, Taïder joined Italian club Bologna.
 He made his Serie A debut on 11 December 2011 as a substitute.
 On 16 January 2012, he made his first start in Serie A in the 1–1 draw against Napoli.
 A day later, it was announced Taïder was signed by Juventus on a co-ownership deal for €2,425,000 in which Frederik Sørensen heading the other way for €2.5 million, effectively made Bologna acquired 50% registration rights of Sørensen for €75,000 in a cash plus player deal.
 Taïder remained on loan at Bologna for the rest of 2011–12 season.
 In June 2012, Bologna bought back Taïder for €2.35 million, while Sørensen returned to Juventus in June 2014.